-The Company's management and Board of Director's are responsible for the other information.
-The other information comprises the information included in the Company's director report but does not include the financial statements and our auditors' report thereon.
+The Company's management and Board of Directors are responsible for the other information.
+The other information comprises the information included in the Company's Director's report but does not include the financial statements and our auditors' report thereon.